shivanishah269/risc-v-core/README.md

 # Digital Logic with TL-Verilog and Makerchip

+[Makerchip](https://makerchip.com/) is a free online environment for developing high-quality integrated circuits.
+You can code, compile, simulate, and debug Verilog designs, all from your browser.
+Your code, block diagrams, and waveforms are tightly integrated.

 All the examples shown below are done on Makerchip IDE using TL-verilog.
 Also there are other tutorials present on IDE which can be found [here](https://makerchip.com/sandbox/) under Tutorials section.

 ## Combinational logic